cmu-delphi/delphi-epidata/docs/api/v5-signals/claims_outpatient.md

 ## Estimation

-### Geographic Aggregation

-Claims arrive at two native geographic levels: county (`county`) and Hospital Referral Region (`hrr`).
-HRR values are served as reported.
-All other geographic levels (`msa`, `state`, `hhs`, `census_division`, `census_region`, `nation`) are aggregated from county counts using a 2020 US Census population-weighted crosswalk.
-Aggregation is performed on raw daily counts before computing 7-day sums.

-### Temporal Handling

-Dates refer to the clinical date of service.
-Claims dated to the first calendar day of any month are dropped, because submission batching inflates that day.
-Service dates before 2019-10-01, and service dates in the future, are also dropped.

-### Smoothing

-For each geography, a 7-day trailing sum is taken of every diagnosis count and the total claim count.
-The window must contain at least 5 of 7 days to produce a value.

 ### Metric Definition

 For location $$i$$ and service date $$t$$, let $$W_t = \{t-6, \dots, t\}$$ be the trailing 7-day window, $$N_{is}$$ total visit claims on day $$s$$, and $$Y_{is}^k$$ claims carrying diagnosis group $$k$$.
 The published percentage is